-Due to the significance of finance receivables and the related estimation uncertainty and judgement in the impairment calculation, as well as the high degree of estimation uncertainty due to the economic impacts of COVID-19, this was considered as a key audit matter.
+Due to the significance of finance receivables and the related estimation uncertainty and judgement in the impairment calculation, as well as the high degree of estimation uncertainty due to the current inflationary pressure and high interest rate environment, this was considered as a key audit matter.

 Our audit procedures included assessing the design and implementation of controls over inputs and assumptions used by the Group in developing the models and its governance and review controls performed by the management in determining the adequacy of credit losses.
-Further, our audit procedures were updated to incorporate consideration of the economic disruption caused by COVID-19, including a focus on rescheduled finance receivables.
+Further, our audit procedures were updated to incorporate consideration of the current inflationary pressure and high interest rate environment, including a focus on rescheduled finance receivables.
 With respect to the ECL based on IFRS 9, determined in accordance with CBK guidelines, we have selected samples from financing facilities outstanding as at the reporting date, which included rescheduled finance receivables, and assessed the Group's determination of significant increase in credit risk and the resultant basis for classification of the financing facilities into various stages.
 We involved our specialists to review the ECL model in terms of key data, methods and assumptions used to determine if they were in accordance with the requirements of IFRS 9 and CBK guidelines.
-For a sample of finance receivables, we have assessed the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") and the overlays considered by management in view of the ongoing COVID-19 pandemic, in order to determine ECL taking into consideration the CBK guidelines.
+For a sample of finance receivables, we have assessed the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") and the overlays considered by management in view of the current inflationary pressure and high interest rate environment, in order to determine ECL taking into consideration the CBK guidelines.
 We also assessed the consistency of various inputs and assumptions used by management to determine ECL.